Supported Employment Specialist - Gainesville, Ga.Job Title: Supported Employment Specialist - Gainesville, Ga.

 This position carries out the services of the IPS Supported Employment program by

-assisting clients to obtain and maintain employment that is consistent with their vocational goals.
+assisting clients in Hall and Forsyth Counties to obtain and maintain employment that is consistent with their vocational goals.

 Responsibilities: Engages clients and establishes trusting, collaborative relationships directed